housework-robot/main/S02_mount_lerobot_brain/S02E03_dataformat_aloha.md

 # 2. Stanford aloha native dataset

-## 2.1 Data structure of the native real training Dataset
+## 2.1 The original real training Dataset

 On [the GitHub homepage](https://mobile-aloha.github.io/) of the Stanford mobile aloha project, there is a link to some training datasets they collected.
 These training datasets were obtained through manual operation of the Aloha robot bimanual robot.